 Experienced Management Team.
 We believe our business benefits from an exceptional management team that is responsible for establishing our leadership in the light truck and heavy duty snow and ice control equipment and truck upfitting industries.
-Our senior management team, consisting of five officers as of December 31, 2019, has an average of approximately fifteen years of weather-related industry experience and an average of over thirteen years with our company.
+Our senior management team, consisting of four officers as of December 31, 2020, has an average of approximately fourteen years of weather-related industry experience and an average of over fourteen years with our company.
 On January 1, 2019, Robert McCormick became our President and Chief Executive Officer.
-He has been with us for over 15 years and has served in various roles, including Chief Operating Officer and Chief Financial Officer, among others.
-James Janik, our Executive Chairman, has been with us for over 26 years and served as President and Chief Executive Officer from 2000 to 2018.
-Through their strategic vision, we have been able to expand our distributor network and grow our market leading position.
+He has been with us for over 16 years and has served in various roles, including Chief Operating Officer and Chief Financial Officer, among others.
+Through management's strategic vision, we have been able to expand our distributor network and grow our market leading position.